What Are the 3 Classifications of Fish?

 This is the most significant class of the 3 classifications of fish.
 More than 29,000 types of bony fish live in freshwater and marine conditions throughout the planet.

-Bony fish is different from fish like sharks and beams in the Chondrichthyes class.
+Bony fish differ from fish like sharks and beams in the Chondrichthyes class.
 Rather than cartilage, bony fish have bones.

-Additionally, bony fish has a swim bladder.
+Additionally, bony fish have a swim bladder.
 The swim bladder is a gas-filled sac that helps keep bony fish light!

 They have matched pectoral and pelvic fins, and all except a couple of species have bones in their fins.
 Lastly, they have dorsal, butt-centric, and caudal fins.